FRC-6390/Athena-Docs/content/Intro to FRC Programming/Encoder.md

 {{< /tabs >}}

 #### Explanation
-We start off by importing the required libraries which depend on on the gyro you are using.
-In the example above we than initiate the objects for the gyros and then are able to use the method called ```.getAngle()``` which allows us to return its value that it reads in the console or other FRC tools such as the smart dashboard or shuffleboard.
+We start off by importing the required library for the CAN Encoder.
+In the example above we then initiate the object for the encoder and then to use the method called ```.getDistance()``` to print the value in the console. genrally speaking using the console is not a good place to print all your value, a better way would be to use the FRC Smart Dashboard or Shuffleboard.

-There are many more methods for the gyros but we have explained the basics needed, for more information on the AHRS gyro please read [here](https://github.com/maxgdn/NavX-Mxp-java-examples/blob/master/DataMonitor/src/org/usfirst/frc/team2465/robot/Robot.java) or at the [Java Docs Here](https://www.kauailabs.com/public_files/navx-mxp/apidocs/java/com/kauailabs/navx/frc/AHRS.html).
-You can also read up about the pigeon over [here](https://docs.ctre-phoenix.com/en/stable/ch11_BringUpPigeon.html)
+To learn more about using the **FRC Shuffleboard** please read [here.](https://docs.wpilib.org/en/stable/docs/software/dashboards/shuffleboard/index.html)

+To learn more about using the **FRC Smart Dashboard** please read [here.](https://docs.wpilib.org/en/stable/docs/software/dashboards/smartdashboard/index.html)

+There are many more methods when it comes to using ecoders such as setting a specific distance per pule for more intense calculations, to read more regarding programming encoders please visit [here](https://github.com/CrossTheRoadElec/Phoenix-Examples-Languages/blob/master/Java%20General/CANCoder/src/main/java/frc/robot/Robot.java), or over [here.](https://docs.ctre-phoenix.com/en/latest/ch12a_BringUpCANCoder.html)